 But it’s his temple at Abydos that could be considered his greatest masterpiece.
 Not only are the carved reliefs throughout the temple breathtaking, but it’s also one of the best-preserved Egyptian temples that predates the Ptolemaic period.
 But what was Seti I’s intention behind building a new temple at Abydos, one of Egypt’s oldest cities?

 While we can’t say for sure, it appears that Seti I had a few different things in mind.
-First and foremost, this temple was dedicated to Osiris and his teachings.
+First and foremost, this temple was dedicated to Osiris.

-Furthermore, Seti I also made a clean break with Amarna art, characteristics of which still lingered for years after Akhenaten’s reign.
+Furthermore, Seti I seemed determined to make a clean break with Amarna art, characteristics of which still lingered for years after Akhenaten’s reign.
 Seti I not only revived the traditional Egyptian art style, but his artisans implemented it with a beauty and grace never seen before or since.

 With all things considered, we could call the Temple of Seti I at Abydos a temple consecrated to tradition itself.